Maurice R. Greenberg: Legal issues

+Public positions

-In 1990 Greenberg was appointed by Zhu Rongji, then Mayor of Shanghai, to be the first chairman of the International Business Leaders' Advisory Council for the Mayor of Shanghai.
+In 1990, Greenberg was appointed by Zhu Rongji, then Mayor of Shanghai, to be the first chairman of the International Business Leaders' Advisory Council for the Mayor of Shanghai.
 In 1994 Greenberg was appointed senior economic advisor to the Beijing municipal government.
 He was awarded "Honorary Citizen of Shanghai" in 1997.
 He is a member of the advisory board of the Tsinghua School of Economics and Management, a member of the International Advisory Council of the China Development Research Foundation and China Development Bank.
+Greenberg was appointed as a member of the Hong Kong Chief Executive's Council of International Advisers from 1998 to 2005.
+He is a member of the US-China Business Council, honorary chair of the U.S.-China Policy Foundation and is vice-chairman of the board of directors of the National Committee on United States – China Relations.
+Greenberg sits on the steering committee of the China–United States Exchange Foundation.
+The Maurice "Hank" Greenberg Scholarship, administered in his name by the US–China Education Trust, supports the studies of ten Chinese students from low-income families each year at Yunnan University.
+Greenberg was presented the Friendship Medal for Contribution to China's Reform by President Xi Jinping in 2018.